Diagnosis of rheumatoid arthritis

 It means more experience, more health, and more success.

 During the next two weeks, I realised I wasn’t dealing with a mayfly.
-My fingers kept feeling puffy after waking in the morning and looked glassy.
+My fingers felt puffy and looked glassy when I woke in the morning.
 It then took between half an hour and one hour for them to detumesce, until, during the day, they would be almost entirely mobile again.

-When I was exposed to cold (when shopping next to cold shelves or putting my hands in cold water), an unpleasant tingling sensation appeared in my fingers.
+When I was exposed to cold (while shopping next to cold shelves or putting my hands in cold water), an unpleasant tingling sensation would appear in my fingers.
 It felt as if they had gone dead.

-The swellings became steadily worse and remained throughout the day, although not as pronounced as they were after waking up.
+The swellings steadily worsened and persisted throughout the day, though not as pronounced as after waking.
 In the ordinary course of the day, the first obstructive movement restrictions came when I wanted to grab or hold something.
 From time to time, I felt a pulling and pulsing pain in my fingers and wrists.

 The pain in my fingers and hands became increasingly intense.
 Additionally, I could feel the inflammatory heat in my joints very clearly.